This post may contain affiliate links.

 Vanilla beans can often be found in bulk at your grocery or health foods store, or you can buy them online.
 I belong to a vanilla bean co-op on Facebook.
 It’s an amazing place to get beans at a great price.
 You can find the group here!
 The beans aren’t always available, so Amazon is another great resource for them.

-Once you have bottled your extract, don’t throw the beans away!
+Yes, you can reuse vanilla beans.
 Vanilla beans can be re-used for extract until you think they’ve lost their potency.
 At that point, you can add them to some sugar or salt to create vanilla sugar/salt.